ABOUT

 Erin Cunia // Judge & Scoring // Participant Coordination

-Jim “Curly” Cahill // Parade Photographer
+Meghan Christian // Parade Photographer

-Kathleen Murphy // Dinner Program/Book Ads
+Lauren Snyder // Dinner Program/Book Ads

-Ann Gallagher // Hotel After Party Entertainment
+Ann Gallagher // Hotel After-Party Entertainment

 PARADE COMMITTEE